maciejPaluszkiewicz/rsschool-cv/cv.md

   * Developed and maintained relationships with business partners.
   * Increased company income by acquisition of business opportunities in accordance with marketing strategy.

+### Education:
+* Codecool 04.2018 - 08.2019

+* Techtalks, online tutorials and webinars:
+  * JS Talk at EPAM
+  * CodiblyTechTalks JS at Codibly
+  * Accelerated ES6 Training by Maximilian Schwartzmuller
+  * React - The Complete Guide by Maximilian Schwartzmuller
+  * React with Hooks by Kaj Bialas
+  * Unit Testing in JavaScript and Jasmine by Dylan Israel
+  * Introduction to Big Data by Vladimir Bacvanski

+### Languages:
+* Polish - native
+* English - highly proficient